-- FTE content for its clarity and adaptability to the classroom; and,
+- FTE content for its timeliness, clarity and urgency in the classroom;

-- FTE programs for enhancing their understanding of economics and economic issues.
+- FTE programs for enhancing their understanding of the economic way of thinking

 Pre- and post-tests of the high school students attending Economics for Leaders programs revealed positive changes in their understanding of economic concepts.
-Students increased the pre to post test score by 13 percent (85% overall score), a 4 percent increase over last year), with some improvements as large as 13%.
-Students praised the instructors for their ability to make challenging content understandable.
-More importantly, 82% of students left the program with a better understanding of how free markets allocate goods and services in the global economy.
+Students increased the pre to post test score by 13 percent (85% overall score), a 4 percent increase over last year.
+Students praised the instructors for their ability to make challenging content understandable and praised their instruction methods and techniques.